 Travel Blogger Resources for Social Media

 This is a scheduling tool for Pinterest, it creates new pins for everything you schedule.
-Click this link to try the free option and if you decide to sign up is will also give you $15 off (I receive $15 so helps me out too!)
+Click this link to try the free option and if you decide to sign up is will also give you $15 off your first month.

 Free option – 1 site, 2 campaigns per month and 1 social

 Paid option ($15 per month) – 2 sites, 4 campaigns per week and 4 socials

 Buffer is a tool for scheduling your social media.
 There is a FREE and a paid option.